blankdots/docker-SemanticWebApps/README.md

 ## DockerRecipes

-A series of docker recipes.
+A series of docker recipes for frequent use.

 Author: http://blankdots.com